 "At that point in time we were so far in debt, that there was no light, we were in a tunnel and there was no light," McArthur remembered.

-The local Rotary Club came to the rescue, but demanded they come up with a business plan and a budget, which ended up turning things around.
+Rotary Club came to the rescue, but demanded they come up with a business plan and a budget, which ended up turning things around.